 Why Go Modular?

-Synthesizers generally function on similar principals.
+Synthesizers generally function on similar principles.
 Start with a voltage that is oscillating at an audible frequency, and then apply other voltages to control various properties of the audible voltage signal.
 Many of our favorite legendary synthesizers operate on the very same principle, they are just pre-wired to produce and control these voltages in a very defined way, with very specific voltage generators connected to specific control circuits and a very specific signal flow.

 The beauty of modular synthesis is that all of that connection and signal flow is left totally up to you!
 You can connect almost any voltage to almost any part of the circuit, and that allows you a degree of freedom, flexibility, and creativity that a pre-built synth just can’t touch.
 If getting a new set of sounds in a familiar package is your desire, modular synth might not be right for you.